-The exhibition’s title is borrowed from the Polish translation of Jean-Luc Nancy’s 1983 essay of the same name.
+The exhibition’s title was borrowed from the Polish translation of Jean-Luc Nancy’s 1983 essay of the same name.
 The exhibition’s first iteration borrowed the English translation, The Inoperative Community, which differs from both the Polish and the original French.
-The subtitle here makes explicit this translation to a new context – one in which terms like ‘red decade’, concerning the perspective eastward from Iron Curtain, have a very different inflection.
+The subtitle made explicit that this translation has a new context – one in which terms like ‘red decade’, concerning the perspective eastward from Iron Curtain, have a very different inflection.

-Encompassing over sixty hours of material the exhibition can be navigated by means of a programme displayed on the back of a large screening room, visible as you enter the gallery, and in the accompanying booklet.
-Each visitor will only be able to see a fraction of the works on display, but connections can be made between works on any particular course through the varied programme of films.
-Within the gallery at ms², makeshift and soundproofed rooms are scattered through the space presenting the visitor with multiple options.
-The rooms are purposefully provisional in their construction, made of exposed plasterboard, signaling the imposition of cinematic modes of spectatorship on visitors to a museum of modern art.
-Within each room one film is presented, and screened a number of times during the course of each day.
+Encompassing over sixty hours of material the exhibition was navigated by means of a programme displayed on the back of a large screening room, visible as you enter the gallery, and in the accompanying booklet.
+Each visitor was able to see only a fraction of the works on display, but connections could be made between works on any particular course through the varied programme of films.
+Within the gallery at ms², makeshift and soundproofed rooms were scattered through the space presenting the visitor with multiple options.
+The rooms were purposefully provisional in their construction, made of exposed plasterboard, signaling the imposition of cinematic modes of spectatorship on visitors to a museum of modern art.
+Within each room one film was presented, and screened a number of times during the course of each day.

-A larger ‘screening room’, positioned at the centre of the gallery takes a more literal approach to the exhibition’s theme and periodization.
-Each day of the week a different programme of films will play.
-The week begins with films made at the end of the 1960s and concludes each Sunday with films made since 2000.
-Correspondences can be found between the films in the galleries and the screening room programmes, and dialogues emerge between filmmakers from different generations and disciplines.
+A larger ‘screening room’, positioned at the centre of the gallery took a more literal approach to the exhibition’s theme and periodization.
+Each day of the week a different programme of films was played.
+The week began with films made at the end of the 1960s and concluded each Sunday with films made since 2000.
+Correspondences could be found between the films in the galleries and the screening room programmes, and dialogues emerged between filmmakers from different generations and disciplines.

 Nancy described the experience of community as a dislocation or loss, recasting community as an ontological concept rather than a social project that could be realized.
 He attempted to disassociate the word from issues of identity, and described a world where the social body had become atomized into the private order of the individual.
 This discourse of community represents only one reference point that influenced the selection and exhibition design.
 Another was the relationship of narrative film and video – the diary film, essay film and political documentary – to the more formalist or ‘structural’ practices that still dominate histories of experimental film and video.
 Another still was an interest in modes of spectatorship of moving images now familiar to visitors of museums and galleries.